Wilfred/garden/DESIGN_PRINCIPLES.md

 Unbounded stack (stored on heap).

-Mix type and value information when inspecting bad stacks.
+Combine type and value information when inspecting bad stacks.